Vegan Cauliflower Sandwich

 Instructions

-1. Trim the cauliflower stem, leaving the core intact, and cut into 1/4-inch slices.
+1. Prep the cauliflower.
+Trim the cauliflower stem, leaving the core intact, and cut into 1/4-inch slices.
 If they fall apart, try slicing them a little thicker.
 It’s OK if they don’t stay intact, but they need to have a “flat” side to crisp up.

 2. Add the oil to a cast iron pan over medium-high heat.
 You want the oil to sizzle so make sure it’s hot enough before you add your cauliflower.
 I do this by wetting my hand and shaking some excess water into the skillet.
 If it dances in the oil, it’s hot enough.

-4. Add in the spinach and garlic, season with salt and pepper and let cook until just wilted.
+4. In the same hot pan, add in the spinach and garlic, season with salt and pepper, and cook until just wilted.
 Set aside.

 Notes

 To get a really good crust on the cauliflower, I recommend using a cast-iron pan.
-Non-stick pans won’t get the same crispy exterior.
-The good news?
-Cast iron pans are cheap!
-I use mine just about every single day and can’t say enough good things about it.
+Non-stick pans won’t get the same crispy exterior but can work in a pinch.

 did you make this?